Pandas Notebook

 pd.to_numeric(df['amount'], errors='coerce') # non-numeric → NaN (safe)

-errors='coerce' is the safe default — converts failures to NaN instead of raising an error.
-Equivalent to SQL CAST with null fallback.
+errors='coerce' is the safe default.
+It turns conversion failures into NaN instead of raising an error.
+The same idea as SQL CAST with a null fallback.

 Common DA Workflows